longcoding/moon-api-gateway/README.md

 * Supported Server Cluster

 ## Features
-Undefined API Gateway offers powerful, yet lightweight feature.
+Undefined API Gateway offers a powerful, yet lightweight feature.

 * **Request Validation** - You can use various verification features in your request.
 It's also easy to add or remove new features.
     - Header, Query, Path Param
 * **Rate Limiting** - Provides strong rate limiting per API users.
-Redis-based Cluster servers share Ratelimiting information on a per-key basis
+Redis-based Cluster servers share rate limiting information on a per-key basis.
     - App Daily Rate Limiting
     - App Minutely  Rate Limiting
-* **Service Capacity** - It manages the capacity of the service linked to the API gateway to ensure stable operation.
+* **Service Capacity** - Manages the capacity of the service linked to the API gateway to ensure stable operation.
     - Service Daily Capacity
-    - Service Minutely Capacity
+    - Service Minute Capacity
 * **Service Contract(agreement)** - (Optional) API, App Users can only call APIs that have agreed to the contract relationship or terms.
-* **Request Transform** - (Optional) It supports change of Header, Query, Path Param as well as URI change.
-This will change the user's request appropriately to the request of the service associated with the undefiend api gateway.
+* **Request Transform** - (Optional) It supports the change of Header, Query, Path Param as well as URI.
+This will change the user's request appropriately to the request of the service associated with the undefined api gateway.
 * **IP Whitelisting** - Block access to non-trusted IP addresses for more secure interactions on a per-key basis
 * **Management API** - Provides powerful Rest API to manage API Gateway.
     - API Add/Delete/Change
     - APP Add/Delete/Change
     - IP Whitelist Add/Delete
     - Key Expiry/Regenerate
 * **Supported Server Cluster** - API Gateway Cluster can be configured.
 With the Management API, the changes take effect on all servers.
-Ratelimiting, and Service Capacity information are all shared.
+Rate Limiting, and Service Capacity information are all shared.

 ## Dependency
 * Spring Boot 2.1